Edmund Schermerhorn

-Edmund Henry Schermerhorn (December 5, 1815 – October 1, 1891) was an American businessman who commissioned George Champlin Mason Sr. to build him an Italianate villa, today known as Chepstow, in Newport, Rhode Island.
+Edmund Henry Schermerhorn (December 5, 1815 – October 1, 1891) was an American businessman of New York's Dutch Schermerhorn family.

 Early life

 Schermerhorn was born December 5, 1815, and lived in the Schermerhorn family mansion at the corner of Great Jones Street and Lafayette Place in Manhattan.
 His parents also had a country estate known as "Belmont Farm," overlooking the East River around 84th Street.
 He was a son of Peter Schermerhorn (1781–1852) and Sarah (née Jones) Schermerhorn (1782–1845).
 Along with his three brothers: John Jones Schermerhorn (who married a daughter of Mayor Philip Hone), Peter Augustus Schermerhorn (who married Adaline Emily Coster), and the lawyer and philanthropist William Colford Schermerhorn.
 His father was a prominent merchant and a director of the Bank of New York.

 His paternal grandparents were Elizabeth (née Bussing) Schermerhorn and Peter Schermerhorn, a wealthy New York City merchant and land owner known as "Peter the Elder".
 Among his extended family was uncle Abraham Schermerhorn, the father of Caroline Schermerhorn Astor, who married William Backhouse Astor Jr. and became the leader of "The Four Hundred."
 On his mother's side, he was the grandson of John Jones and Eleanor (née Colford) Jones of Jones's Wood.
 His maternal uncle, Gen. James I. Jones, married his paternal cousin, Elizabeth Schermerhorn (Abraham's daughter and Caroline's sister).
 James and Elizabeth were the parents of Eleanor Colford Jones, who married Augustus Newbold Morris.